TrellixVulnTeam/swahilipython_SCMU/Doc/library/urllib.request.rst

    .. deprecated:: 3.3

-   Base class for opening and reading URLs.
+   Base kundi for opening and reading URLs.
 Unless you need to support opening objects using schemes other than :file:`http:`, :file:`ftp:`, or :file:`file:`, you probably want to use :class:`FancyURLopener`.

-   By default, the :class:`URLopener` class sends a :mailheader:`User-Agent` header of ``urllib/VVV``, where *VVV* is the :mod:`urllib` version number.
+   By default, the :class:`URLopener` kundi sends a :mailheader:`User-Agent` header of ``urllib/VVV``, where *VVV* is the :mod:`urllib` version number.
-   Applications can define their own :mailheader:`User-Agent` header by subclassing :class:`URLopener` or :class:`FancyURLopener` and setting the class attribute :attr:`version` to an appropriate string value in the subclass definition.
+   Applications can define their own :mailheader:`User-Agent` header by subclassing :class:`URLopener` or :class:`FancyURLopener` and setting the kundi attribute :attr:`version` to an appropriate string value in the subkundi definition.

    The optional *proxies* parameter should be a dictionary mapping scheme names to proxy URLs, where an empty dictionary turns proxies off completely.
 Its default